brennanbrown/hyperpop/src/posts/building-with-11ty.md

 ---
-title: "Building a Y2K Blog with 11ty"
+title: "Building HYPERPOP with Eleventy: Technical Deep Dive"
 date: 2025-10-10
 tags:
   - 11ty
   - tutorial
+  - static-sites
-  - jamstack
+  - nunjucks
 category: "development"
 featured_image: "/assets/images/pixabay_terminal_aesthetic_4885803.jpg"
-excerpt: "Learn how to create a stunning Y2K-themed blog using Eleventy, the simple static site generator."
+excerpt: "A technical walkthrough of building an authentic Y2K blog theme with Eleventy, from configuration to deployment."
 glitch_intensity: "medium"
 color_scheme: "#00F0FF"
 layout: "layouts/post.njk"
 ---

-# Building a Y2K Blog with 11ty
+# Building HYPERPOP with Eleventy: Technical Deep Dive

-Eleventy (11ty) is the perfect foundation for building a fast, flexible, and beautifully designed blog.
-Here's how we built HYPERPOP.
+After building HYPERPOP from the ground up, I want to share the technical decisions, challenges, and solutions that made this Y2K blog theme possible.
+This is the real story of building with Eleventy 2.0.

 ## Why 11ty?